Skip to contents

 Usage

-ordiggplot(model, axes = c(1, 2), arrow.mul, ...)
+ordiggplot(model, axes = c(1, 2), legend.position = "right", ...)

-An ordination result object from vegan.
+An ordination result object with a compatible fortify() meethods (typically from vegan).

 Two axes to be plotted